cincheo/jsweet/doc/jsweet-language-specifications.md

 ### Union types

 Union types represent values that may have one of several distinct representations.
-For union types, JSweet takes advantage of the `method overloading` mechanism available in Java .
+For union types, JSweet takes advantage of the `method overloading` mechanism available in Java.
 For more general cases, it defines an auxiliary interface `Union<T1, T2>` (and `UnionN<T1, ...
 TN>`) in the `jsweet.util.union` package.
-By using this auxiliary type and a `union` utility method, programmer can cast back and forth between union types and union-ed type, so that JSweet can ensure similar properties as TypeScript union types.
+By using this auxiliary type and a `union` utility method, programmers can cast back and forth between union types and union-ed type, so that JSweet can ensure similar properties as TypeScript union types.

 The following code shows a typical use of union types in JSweet.
 It simply declares a variable as a union between a string and a number, which means that the variable can actually be of one of that types (but of no other types).
 The switch from a union type to a regular type is done through the `jsweet.util.Globals.union` helper method.
 This helper method is completely untyped, allowing from a Java perspective any union to be transformed to another type.
 It is actually the JSweet transpiler that checks that the union type is consistently used.